Carthus

 As we descend to the lower levels of the Catacombs, we come upon wide, waterlogged halls, likely remnants of the city sewer system given the prevalence of rats; we see something similar lower down in the Demon Ruins of Smouldering Lake, only the rats look to have been pushed out to the level above by the invasive basilisks.
 One passage in particular is littered with corpses.
 Unlike the rest of the complex, the bodies there haven’t shown signs of significant decays thanks to the stasis properties of water — natural refrigeration.
 Regardless, one need only look to notice the bodies contorted in pain, hands reaching out as if begging for mercy.
 This was a massacre.
 These were not loyal citizens who died for their country of their own volition, but horrified countrymen rounded up by military order and executed en masse.
 Their resentment over this fate is evidenced by the plethora of crawling carrion moving about the area.
 And if those with flesh begrudgingly died, the same is likely true for the countless more now littering the tombs as bones.

 Regardless, with peace restored and his power secure, Wolnir has carried on with governing the state as he sees fit.
-Looming over the grave warden pyromancer’s corpse in his abyssal space indicates that the High Lord is also still as ruthless as ever, perhaps more so now that punishing his subjects with death no longer gives them release from service.
+Looming over the grave warden’s corpse in his abyssal space indicates that the High Lord is also still as ruthless as ever, perhaps more so now that punishing his subjects with death no longer gives them release from service.
 Indeed, the tyrant may now feel truly free to fulfill his every whimsy, leaving the public eye behind to embrace undisturbed eternity with absolute power — this crypt, his own little world.
 However, his vast empire didn’t fade from widespread attention without leaving its mark, as Carthus’ kukris are now favored by all of manner of thieves.
 We can assume that their usage spread from the various lands the empire had conquered to surrounding regions, including Lothric — that this cultural diffusion came in the form of the desert nation’s weaponry can only be described as fitting.
 The legacy of Carthus certainly survives, in more ways than one.

 As for the date of the desert kingdom’s fall and by extension rise, we can look again to its gravekeepers for a potential answer.
 The Grave Warden’s Ashes make a point of the man’s old age, dating this one-time youthful squire’s lifetime to within the past century or so.
 And since Carthus rose and fell alongside its High Lord, we can safely assume that Wolnir’s own lifetime only extends as far back as the century preceding these subjects of his.
 If that is the case, then the desert nation’s conquests and its subsequent destruction are events of maybe 100-200 years ago at most.
 This means that it was contemporaneous with Lothric, though the two countries don’t seem to have ever interacted.
 Although one of the aspects to the Soul of Cinder is a pyromancer wielding a curved sword, all of the spells are associated with the Great Swamp, not Carthus.
-Add in his empire’s irreligiosity, and the High King wasn’t going to start sending his fair share of firelinkers anytime soon, even now that the kingdoms are technically neighbors.
+Add in his empire’s irreligiosity, and the High Lord wasn’t going to start sending his fair share of firelinkers anytime soon, even now that the kingdoms are technically neighbors.

 Infestation